Mary Lovelace O'Neal: Lampblack series, 1960s–1970s

 O'Neal developed these paintings while earning her MFA at Columbia University.
 This series of monochromes, made in the late 1960s-early 70s, were monumental and made using ebony pigment that was rubbed into raw unstretched canvas using a chalkboard eraser or her hands.
-The deep black of the surface could, "absorb and silence the noise of ideology, activate space, and impact the body."
+The deep black of the surface could, according to Jan Avgikos, "absorb and silence the noise of ideology, activate space, and impact the body".

+In 2025, O'Neal received the Murray Reich Distinguished Artist Award.